 - A skateboard set on a slight decline will eventually stop itself because of the resistance caused by the friction between the wheels and the surface.

 - A soccer ball kicked across a grassy field will slow more quickly than one kicked across a smooth, hard surface because the rolling friction is far greater on the field.

 - When a train goes around a curve there is greater rolling friction.

-- Roller skates have greater rolling friction than Rollerblades because there is more surface-to-wheel contact on roller skates.
+- Roller skates have greater rolling friction than rollerblades because there is more surface-to-wheel contact on roller skates.

 As you can see, many everyday objects use rolling friction.
 There are examples everywhere in the world.
 Want to know more about friction?
 Explore the 4 types of friction out there.